foundry-rs/book/src/anvil/rpcMethods.md

 Sets the base fee of the next block

 ### Special Methods
+The special methods come from Ganache.
+You can take a look at the documentation [here](https://github.com/trufflesuite/ganache-cli-archive/blob/master/README.md).

 `evm_setAutomine`
 Enables or disables, based on the single boolean argument, the automatic mining of new blocks with each new transaction submitted to the network.